Geographical Indications

 The applicant will then have to submit the prescribed form along with the case statement signed by the applicant along with GI-1.

-Step 2: Preliminary verification and examination
+Step 2: Preliminary Verification

-Step 3 - Issue Show Cause Notice
+Step 3: Show Cause Notice

 Step 4: Advertising